k0braintheworld/PBI/README.en.md

 ## ✨ Features

 ### Overview (Dashboard)
-A dense, Veeam / Active Backup-style panel: storage per datastore, snapshot count, protected groups and failed verifications; **protected devices** by type (VM / CT / Host); a **backup calendar** for the last 5 weeks, colour-coded (successful / partial / failed / no backup); a storage-usage donut; latest backups; recent activity; and a daily
+Panel: storage per datastore, snapshot count, protected groups and failed verifications; **protected devices** by type (VM / CT / Host); a **backup calendar** for the last 5 weeks, colour-coded (successful / partial / failed / no backup); a storage-usage donut; latest backups; recent activity; and a daily